fudan-zvg/GSS/README.md

 ## Get Started

 ### Intall
-This implementation is build upon [mmsegmentation](https://github.com/open-mmlab/mmsegmentation), please follow the steps in [install.md](./readme/INSTALL.md) to prepare the environment and dataset preparation.
+This implementation is build upon [mmsegmentation](https://github.com/open-mmlab/mmsegmentation). please follow the steps in [INSTALL.md](./readme/INSTALL.md) to prepare the environment.

+## Data
+Please follow the steps in [DATA.md](./readme/DATA.md) to prepare the dataset.

 ### Train
 The training process is divided into three stages: